bitnami/charts/bitnami/tensorflow-resnet/README.md

 ### To 3.3.0

-TensorFlow ResNet's version was updated to `2.7.0`.
+TensorFlow &reg;esNet's version was updated to `2.7.0`.
 Although this new version [does not include breaking changes](https://github.com/tensorflow/serving/releases/tag/2.7.0), the client [was updated to work with newer TF Model Garden models](https://github.com/tensorflow/serving/commit/bb1428d53abb53fe938ddf9bb8839d4dfe48d291).
 Older models may need to adapt their signature [to the newer, common one](https://www.tensorflow.org/hub/common_signatures/images).

 As a result, the pretrained model served by this Chart was updated to [Imagenet (ILSVRC-2012-CLS) classification with ResNet 50](https://tfhub.dev/tensorflow/resnet_50/classification/1).